upasadena/interactive-cyoa-tutorial/docs/publishing/index.md

 ## Changelog
 On the note of versioning, it's a good idea to keep a "changelog": a list of what's new and changed since the previous versions.
 You can have this changelog be built into your Interactive or post it in the subreddit comments section, for example.

 It's important for your users to know what has changed since the last time they played, so that they have a good idea of what to look forward to, and what may make their previous build incompatible.

-You can see the changelog of the ICC in the [Help and Instructions menu][HAI].
+You can see the changelog of the ICC in the [Help and Instructions menu][HAI], and you can see the changelog of this tutorial in the [About] page.

+[About]: /appendix/about/#changelog

 <!-- Footnotes -->
 [^1]: You can create an unlimited amount of public or private repositories,